gkkpch/voltastream0-build/README.md

 - clone the official Volumio 2 build repo to $HOME/volumio-build
 - place the default platform-pv files into the volumio-build folder

-#### Build the platform files
+#### Build the platform files, only needed the first time (except when you changed kernel or uboot)
 - go to $HOME/vszero-build to start the kernel build, type:

 ```
+./build-uboot.sh
 ./build-kernel.sh
 ```

+This will create the kenel and uboot, picked up by the volumio build process in the next steps
-(in case you need no config changes, just exit menuconfig)
+(When building the kernel and you need no config changes, just exit menuconfig).

 #### Build voltastream zero Image
 - goto $HOME/volumio-build and type: